derino/assembly_areas/README.md

 [Go to map or screenshot]

 We observe that there are many overlapping polygons.
-This is an indication of non-optimal assignment.
+This is an indication of non-optimal house-assembly point association.

 - Auto-generation of such polygons by using the map